KarelZe/thesis/references/obsidian/chapters/🤖transformer.md

 - What is Attentition?
 - What is the difference between LSTMs and Transformers?
 Why are transformers preferable?

+- discuss the effects of layer pre-normalization vs. post-normalization (see [[@tunstallNaturalLanguageProcessing2022]])

 #### Attention is all you need; Attentional Neural Network Models | Łukasz Kaiser | Masterclass